-This course will help students develop the ability to express ideas in a coherent and persuasive written form appropriate for the college level.
-Students will refine their abilities to read critically and to recognize and recreate the qualities of effective writing.
+Students will develop and refine their abilities to read critically and to recognize and recreate the qualities of effective writing appropriate for the college level.
 Students will produce writing based on observation, experience, discussion, analysis of texts and readings, reflection, and research.
-Students will learn to analyze and produce diverse genres, with attention to how writing techniques may be used to achieve intended purposes in different rhetorical situations.
+Students will analyze and produce diverse genres, with attention to how reading and writing strategies and techniques may be used to achieve intended purposes in different rhetorical situations.
 Students will develop skills associated with the collaborative nature of writing and critique, which will include understanding writing as a recursive, rhetorical, and social process.
-Revision and reflection form the core elements of this course, since they deepen our insights and critical abilities with language.
-The course will be student centered, meaning active and informed participation of all students is essential to our work.
+Metacognition and reflection form the core elements of this course, since they deepen our insights and critical abilities with language.
+Active and informed participation of all students is essential to our work.
 Lectures will be scarce, so come prepared to engage and discuss.

 Ideally, students in this course should form a community of supportive, engaged writers who take responsibility for learning, who make appropriate rhetorical choices, who compose strong, relevant arguments featuring analytic claims supported with credible evidence and appropriate rhetorical appeals, and who are committed to improving each other's writing and thinking.